-- The Parsec Committee’s responses are a matter of public record and linked above.
+- The Parsec Committee’s responses are a matter of public record.
 Any fisking of them by me would be performative and unnecessary.

 Cards on the table: I co-own Escape Artists, a four show wide genre fiction podcast publisher.
 EA won two Parsecs this year.
 Various friends of mine have served on that committee or continue to do so.
 I was a judge on two categories this year, neither of which were the ones where the controversy has arisen.
 I was super late getting my results in which has nothing to do with any of this, but I mention to make it clear how aware I am that life happens and professionalism is something that we all aim for but not always hit.
 And, before anyone jumps on that particular horse, neither of the categories I judged were ones my own shows were up for.
 The Committee did, and continue to do, a good job to eliminate conflict of interest like that.

 - Failure of duty of care